-Market Capitalisation is the total on market value of a company.
+Market Capitalisation is the total market value of a company.
 It is calculated by taking the company’s total shares outstanding and multiplying it by the current stock price.
 As the market value of the stock regularly changes, so does the company’s market capitalisation.
 Among other things, the market capitalisation of a company is an important factor in qualifying for the main indexes such as the ALLORDS or ASX200.
-Companies with a market cap of less than $3bn are often categorsied as small to mid-cap stocks.
+Companies with a market cap of less than $3bn are often categorised as small to mid-cap stocks.
 For more information on small and mid-cap investing read Investing in Small Mid-Cap Stocks.

 A market order is placed through a broker to buy or sell a stock immediately at market value or the best available price.
 The order is likely to be executed as it doesn’t contain any restrictions.
-Market orders are generally only recommend for high volume stocks, as buying stocks with low liquidity (low traded volume) through 'on market' could result in a large spread.
+Market orders are generally only recommended for high volume stocks, as buying stocks with low liquidity (low traded volume) through ‘on market’ could result in a large spread.

 The most common type of share is an Ordinary Share, also known as a common share.
-An ordinary share represents equity ownership in a company, carries one voting right per share and is usually eligible for dividends.
+An ordinary share represents equity ownership in a company, carries one voting right per share, and is usually eligible for dividends.
 Should a company wind-up and distribute its assets, ordinary shares are the last in line behind bondholders and preferred shares.

-There are different types of preferred shares with different characteristics, however as a generalisation, preferred shares are a combination of debt and equity.
+There are different types of preferred shares with different characteristics, however, as a generalisation, preferred shares are a combination of debt and equity.
 Preferred shares are entitled to assets and dividends ahead of ordinary shares and usually have a fixed dividend rate.
-Preferred shares have voting rights, however are usually restricted to specific circumstances or particular resolutions.
+Preferred shares have voting rights, however, are usually restricted to specific circumstances or particular resolutions.

-The price to earnings ratio, also know as P/E ratio, is a multiple that indicates how much investors are willing to pay in order to receive one dollar of the company’s earnings.
+The price to earnings ratio, also know as the P/E ratio, is a multiple that indicates how much investors are willing to pay in order to receive one dollar of the company’s earnings.
 It can be calculated by Market Value per Share/ Earnings per Share.
 The higher the PE ratio, the more the investors are willing to pay for its future earnings and vice-a-versa.
 This ratio is also called the price multiple or the earnings multiple.

 The statistical tool standard deviation is used as a risk measure and is also known as historical volatility.
 The Standard Deviation is calculated by finding the square root of a portfolio’s variance.
 A portfolio’s variance measures the divergence of a stock portfolio’s returns from a certain index.

 When an investor buys a stock, a stop-loss can be put in place to protect a certain position from downward movements of the security.
 The stop order instructs the broker to automatically sell the stock if it reaches a certain price.
 The stop-loss is designed to limit the investor’s loss if the stock declines.
-For example, if an investor purchases a stock for $1.20, a stop-loss can be put in place to automatically sell the stock if falls to $1.00, thus limiting the investors loss to $0.20 per share.
+For example, if an investor purchases a stock for $1.20, a stop-loss can be put in place to automatically sell the stock if falls to $1.00, thus limiting the investor’s loss to $0.20 per share.
 A stop-loss can take the emotion out of the selling process or be useful if the investor needs to spend some time away from the stock market.

 Volatility is the divergence or variation of stocks and indices from an expected level.
 The divergence can be upward or downward depending on supply and demand from the market.
 Volatility also measures a security’s stability as higher volatility generally implies higher risk.